metacall/machine-learning-example/README.md

 # metacall-ml-example
-A repository to host ML examples for Metacall
+A repository to host Machine Learning examples for Metacall

 > run_model.py has actual exported function